vilnius/carplatereader/docs/notes.md

 ## New ideas
 * Citizens can subscribe and get SMS notifications when their bus(es) are being late (Alfredas)
 * Reverse engineer m.ticket and m.parking applications (source is missing), it would be possible to go open-source (Artūras)
+* *Somewhat related idea*: Buses are like blood inside the transportation body of Vilnius City, if buses are stopping and/or moving very slowly -- you know that there is a traffic jam there.
+This could be determined automatically and it can be very useful for car drivers!